ansible-network/network-engine/docs/tests/test_guide.md

     - $role_name
 ```

-## Add new platforms tests for existing roles
+## Add new platforms tests to an existing roles

 Create directory with the `platform_name` in `output` and `parsers` directories
 which will contain output and parser files of the platform.

 Add corresponding playbook with the `platform_name` in `tasks/$platform_name.yaml`
-and make an entry in `tasks/main.yaml`:
+and add an entry in `tasks/main.yaml`:

-`tasks/main.yaml`

 ```yaml
 - name: platform_name text_parser test